python-voca/voca/README.rst

 For example, in Visual Studio Code, say ``new file``.
 It should open new file in the editor by automatically pressing ``control-n``.

+- Structured logs are stored in ``{config_dir}/logs/``.
+Examine them with ``eliot-tree --color=always -l0 {filepath} | less -SR``.
+They'll show how your commands flowed through the program, and will display the full grammar that was active during each command.

 Documentation